 When you are suffering from an illness or injury, you rely on doctors to do what you cannot: consider your symptoms, perform proper tests and ultimately make a correct diagnosis.
 A physician’s failure to diagnose your illness may allow your condition to worsen, perhaps past the point of effective treatment.
 If a doctor diagnoses you incorrectly and orders treatment for a disorder or disease you do not have, then you may sustain further injuries in addition to the harm caused by your untreated condition.
 While doctors cannot make perfect diagnoses for all conditions all the time, it is reasonable to trust a doctor to carefully study your condition and to keep you informed of all possibilities.
 If doctors break that trust and misdiagnosis occurs, then you may be able to file a medical malpractice lawsuit to recover the cost of your medical bills and other damages.
+Baltimore medical misdiagnosis attorney Susan R. Green knows firsthand how painful and discouraging misdiagnosis can be.
+For over 20 years, doctors failed to diagnose her Lyme disease, often misdiagnosing her symptoms as other conditions.
+However, she trusted her instincts and never stopped fighting for answers.
+She takes the same approach to her legal work and will not give up a fight or pass off a tough case, especially a medical misdiagnosis lawsuit.

 How is a Misdiagnosis Different from a Delayed or Missed Diagnosis?